TimvanScherpenzeel/gltf-to-usdz-research/README.md

 - Only `glTF` files with external textures are currently handled (as opposed to embedded base64 encoded textures).

+- Animations from the glTF are not yet transferred, it seems possible to transfer skeleton animation and regular transformations.
+Unfortunately due to she shadow being baked on the first frame of the animation you can't really do large moving animations.
+Besides that the filesize increases quite dramatically.
+It is not recommended to have animations that move a character away from the origin as it results in tracking problems.
+Your best bet are micro-animations that enhance a character or model instead of large animations.

 ## To do

 - ~~Convert the example `USDZ` examples to `USDA` structures by converting `USDC` to `USDA`.
 Unfortunately I think this requires the installation of the [USD pipeline](https://github.com/PixarAnimationStudios/USD) and the use of [usdcat](https://github.com/PixarAnimationStudios/USD/blob/e6ce9e884a65e7d6acd762e9dbc961dcf9aa36bb/pxr/usd/bin/usdcat/usdcat.py).~~